Music 1: LittleTomcat (see attributions)

 Notice: All of my work is historical- WWII and before.

-Simulation Modeling for Naval Games
+Simulation Modelling for Naval Games

 Simulation Games In Historical Context:

 30 years ago, simulation games were played on game boards, with dice roles which referenced lots and lots of tables.
 These tables purportedly represented more or less realistic outcomes on a probability basis.
 Today, simulation games are typically played on computers, often engaging multiple players.
 I suspect that all to often, in the background a random number generator result is still compared to tables.
 While tables can be useful, I would like to see that changed.
 Computers by their nature work with equations.
 Most of the research I have been doing reduces historical reality to data points which are then "curve fit" via regression software thus producing an equation.
 Ahhh- the beauty of an equation.
 Defined at every point and quite naturally understood by computers.
 Such equations can be coded directly into software routines and time consuming disk access is avoided, as are large data tables.

 Velocity and Angle of Fall of Cannon Shells: While it is very possible to write a computer program which performs a "step wise"

 approximation of the flight of a cannon shell, such programs are typically slow.
 For gaming purposes, it is more useful to collect

 a family of data points for a gun of given size (e.g. 11 inch German naval gun of circa 1935) and to simply make a tabular list of range vs. impact velocity.
 A regression analysis program can then be used to find an equation which closely fits most of the points.
 Once the equation is known, then the computer running the simulation game simply injects the current range into the equation and computes the resulting impact velocity.
 The same can be done with the angle of fall.
 Such solutions are much faster and cleaner than tabular listings.